-- Documented measles, mumps, and rubella 2-dose vaccination series with dates or documented serologic evidence of immunity (titers) to measles, mumps, and rubella. - Documented serologic evidence of immunity (titers) to measles, mumps, and rubella is highly recommended by the PAS program even if prior vaccination series. - If serologic immunity is not adequate, students must follow the CDC guidelines to become compliant.
+- Documented measles, mumps, and rubella 2-dose vaccination series with dates or documented serologic evidence of immunity (titers) to measles, mumps, and rubella. - Documented serologic evidence of immunity (titers) to measles, mumps, and rubella is highly recommended even if prior vaccination series. - If serologic immunity is not adequate, students must follow the CDC guidelines to become compliant.